resqclub/resq-mobile-recruitment-task/README.md

 1. Provide a sample of your work for us to review
 2. Write and submit some new code matching specifications described below

-In either case, you can submit your code by sharing access to a git repo or an archive.
+In either case, you can submit your code by sharing access to a git repo.
 We will evaluate the code as if it is going to a production app, so bear that in mind with your submission.

 # 1. Providing a sample